JROEBKE/ffc-sudoku-solver/README.md

     Logic handles an invalid region (3x3 grid) placement X Valid puzzle strings pass the solver X
     Invalid puzzle strings fail the solver X
-    Solver returns the the expected solution for an incomplete puzzle X Could be better strategy > Timeout for last sample puzzle provided
+    Solver returns the the expected solution for an incomplete puzzle X

 Write the following tests in tests/2_functional-tests.js